francislagueu/pictureshare/README.rst

 This site is currently being developed on a Micro AWS EC2 Instance (Ubuntu), backed by an Amazon RDS Instance (MySQL Community Edition).
-The development server is linked by default to ec.ohofzero.com:8000.
+The development server is linked by default to ec.ohofzero.com:8000 and may not be up at all times.